LinkedIn is a social networking site for professionals that can be used to connect with others, find jobs, and grow your brand.

 Tips for getting started defining your objectives can include brainstorming ways to target specific audiences based on job title or company size; narrowing down interests or career paths; as well as considering what makes YOU unique so that others can understand how YOUR skills could benefit their businesses or careers!

-Defining your audience on LinkedIn
+Defining and reaching your audience on LinkedIn

 By knowing who you’re trying to reach and what type of relationship you want with them, you can tailor your profile and messages accordingly, increasing the chances that they’ll see your content and contact you.